 If I am just renewing a registration, do I need to comply with all the name, number and address requirements?

-When renewing an existing registrations, provide your identification along with your physical address.
+Yes, when renewing an existing registration please provide your identification along with your physical address.

 What if I have a grantor trust, a single member LLC, or a sole proprietorship that does not have an EIN?